Blood cancer doesn’t stop: Shelley’s story

 I’ve found a quiet medical centre to have my bloods taken.
 I sit in the car and they call me when they are ready.
 But it’s still nerve-wracking putting yourself out there to a place of possible exposure.

 I guess for us (people with blood cancer), we are used to being in self-isolation.
 This is what we do, this is how we live.
-Everything they are trying to educate the public about is everything I have been doing for the last nine and half months.
+Everything they are trying to educate the public about is everything I have been doing since my diagnosis.
 Washing hands, masking up, reducing who I see, not seeing people who are unwell.

 So it’s business as usual for us.
 Just do the right thing so we can get through this.